-Public goods are those goods where there is no competition and the use of good is not restricted to only one individual.
-These goods are for use by all individuals of the society.
-Such goods are used for welfare of the society.
+Public goods are those goods where there is no competition, and the use of goods is not restricted to only one individual.
+These goods are for use by all individuals in society.
+Such goods are used for the welfare of society.

-Therefore, government should provide public goods for the following reasons:
+Therefore, the government should provide public goods for the following reasons:

 1. So that benefits of the public goods can be enjoyed by all members of the society.

-2. So that the consumption of these goods will not impact consumption of any other individual.
+2. So that the consumption of these goods will not impact the consumption of any other individual.